EffectOrientedProgramming/book/Chapters/05_Composability.md

 ### Plain functions that throw Exceptions

-- We can't union these error possibilities and track them in the type system
+- We cannot union these error possibilities and track them in the type system
 - Cannot attach behavior to deferred functions